EChDatAnyl/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 #### Former MLB catcher Harry Chiti holds what distinction?

 - [ ] First player to hit a HR in both leagues
-- [x] First player teaded for myself
+- [x] First player traded for myself
 - [ ] Caught 4 perfect games

 #### In "Silver Linings Playbook", what NFL team does Pat Solitano root for?